agilecustoms/release/docs/best-practices.md

       # Build/Package the artifact(s)

       - name: Upload artifacts
-        if: inputs.artifacts # no sense to upload artifacts on every push in a feature branch
+        if: inputs.artifacts # no point in uploading artifacts on every push in a feature branch
         uses: actions/upload-artifact@v4
         with: # configure what to upload
 ```